 Now, consider that a word like apple changes its meaning based on the domain.
 Apple in the technology domain refers to a technology company, while it’s a healthy fruit in the food industry.
 Cases like these elevate the importance of domain orientation of the synonyms generated.

 To overcome such scenarios, we follow Query Expansion (QE).
 Query expansion (QE) is a process in Information Retrieval that consists of selecting and adding terms to the user’s query to minimize query-document mismatch and improve retrieval performance.
 For QE, we need to identify domain-specific synonyms.

 At Unbxd, we have broadly classified the synonym generation process into 3 categories:

 - Mining Synonyms from ClickStream Data

 It is a straightforward process.
-Here a skilled linguistic individual or community would manually contribute to the existing domain-specific synonyms.
+A skilled linguistic individual or community would manually contribute to the existing domain-specific synonyms.
 Quality would be quite high with this curation, but major cons would be that this process is resource and time-intensive

 There is vast public knowledge available for languages like English.
-For synonyms, we could leverage freely available lexical databases such as Wordnet, Conceptnet.
+For synonyms, we could leverage freely available lexical databases such as Wordnet and Conceptnet.
 The main issue with this approach is that the synonyms available would be generic (i.e., not domain-specific).
-Here at Unbxd, we filter domain-specific synonyms using some smart filtering algorithms based on clickstream data.
-One major con is that, with the evolution of new internet slang each day, it would be difficult for these lexical databases to catch up and stay up-to-date.
+Here at Unbxd, we filter domain-specific synonyms using smart filtering algorithms based on clickstream data.
+One major con is that, with the evolution of new internet slang each day, these lexical databases would take a lot of work to catch up and stay up-to-date.

-We are able to successfully test and generate high-quality reliable synonyms using the discussed approaches on various domains like auto parts, technology, jewelry, and fashion.
-For Examples: In Auto parts domain; o2 compressor, oxygen compressor and in an online fashion store; sequin, glitter, etc.
+We can successfully test and generate high-quality, reliable synonyms using the discussed approaches in various domains like auto parts, technology, jewelry, and fashion.
+For Example: In the Auto parts domain; o2 compressor, oxygen compressor, and in an online fashion store; sequin, glitter, etc.